kevin-shin/PHOTOSHOP-ISH/README.md

 # PHOTOSHOP-ISH
-Python GUI Interface, contains useful photo manipulation functions

-Kevin Shin, Arianna Dart, Redi Kurt
-Photoshop-ish
+A simple, easy-to-use Python GUI developed with tkinter to perform basic photo manipulations.

 MANUAL AND REPORT